rtCamp/Frappe-Manager/docs/commands/prune.md

 ## `fm prune`

-Remove old deploy releases (history, DB dumps, unused image tags).
+Delete old deploy releases: history rows, their DB dumps, and their local image tags.

-Keeps the newest N releases per keep_releases in bench config (--keep overrides).
-Current and previous tags -- and any dump a kept release still references -- are never touched.
+Keeps the newest keep_releases from the bench config (7 by default) or --keep.
+Nothing else is touched: a dump or image survives while a kept release, the current or previous tag, or the seed or base image still needs it, so rollback stays possible.

 **Usage**: